DAMarkoff/PetProject_Service_Station/Readme.txt

 		/reg

 ToDo:
-	- move the Pex.txt cobtent to the README.md
 	- warehouse:
 		- create a summary JSON report on demand
 		- include an info with unavailabe storage on demand